 Are you open to interviews or school visits?

 Yes!
-My time is pretty tight, but I love talking about books and writing and pillow forts when I can.
+I love talking about books and writing and pillow forts.
 Please see the AUTHOR VISITS tab for school visit information, and the CONTACT tab to reach out about interviews.
 (Professional matters, such as blurb requests, should be directed to my literary agent, Brent Taylor, also through the contact tab.)

 What can you recommend for someone who enjoyed your book?